Berkeley-CS61B/website-fa23/about.md

 hidden tests for which your score is not displayed, though we may have tests which you do not have access to.

-Out of the 14 labs (excluding spring break), only 10 will entail an assignment you need to submit.
+Out of the 14 labs, only 10 will entail an assignment you need to submit.
 Each of these 10 labs will be worth 5 points (for a total of 50 points).

 You do not need to attend lab to receive credit for lab, with the exception of